 Source: Michelangelo Buonarroti,“I Feel More Precious” from The

-Complete Poems of Michelangelo, translated by Joseph Tusiani (New York:
+, translated by Joseph Tusiani (New York:

 Farrar, Straus & Giroux, 1960).